Invariant measures of Mass Migration Processes: Attractiveness and coupling rates

 \subsection{Attractiveness of MM-ZRP with product invariant measures}

-In this paragraph we give equivalent forms of condition \eqref{atr:gzrp:2} for attractiveness of MM-ZRP for the following rate, which is generic for MM-ZRP with product invariant measures, as will be developped in Examples 3 and 4 of Section \ref{s-examples}.
+In this paragraph we give equivalent forms of condition \eqref{atr:gzrp:2} for attractiveness of MM-ZRP for the following rate, which is generic for MM-ZRP with product invariant measures (cf. \eqref{inv-s}), as will be developed in Examples 3 and 4 of Section \ref{s-examples}.